Strengthening your core is about more than getting a six-pack.

 Considering how crucial it is, you can understand how, as much as you thoroughly exercise every other muscle you have, if you don’t include your core, you’re not bringing your body to its full potential.

-But it’s easy to overlook your core during training sessions.
+But it’s easy to overlook your core muscles during training sessions.
 A few push-ups, a few sit-ups, and you move on to the next group of muscles.
+The good news is there are a ton of bodyweight exercises you can do for a strong core.

-So how can you make sure that you exercise your core during your calisthenics workout (and get a shredded six-pack)?
+So how can you make sure that you exercise your core during your calisthenics workout (and get shredded six-pack abs).

-Simple: you need to be familiar with efficient core exercises.
-Once you are, you can easily incorporate them into your routine.
+Simple: you need to be familiar with strong core exercises.
+Once you are, you can easily incorporate them into your bodyweight training routines.

-In this article, we’ll be talking about three calisthenics exercises for abs, from the most simple to the most challenging.
+In this article, we’ll be talking about three calisthenics ab exercises, from the most simple, ab hollowing, to the most challenging, hanging leg raises.
 Read on!

 One of the main characteristics of calisthenics is that you see the body as a whole and you want to exercise it as such.